-You may have found yourself involved in asset forfeiture with a number of questions about the process, what’s involved, and how it will impact you.
-Whether you’re being convicted of criminal activity, are a tenant in breach of contract, or a landlord seeking forfeiture, our blog post sets out to explain forfeiture proceedings and how they relate to a forfeiture order.
+You may have found yourself involved in forfeiture proceedings with a number of questions about the process, what’s involved, and how it will impact you.
+Whether you’re being convicted of criminal activity, are a tenant in breach of contract, or a landlord seeking forfeiture, here we set out to explain forfeiture proceedings and how they relate to a forfeiture order.

 Forfeiture of the Lease

 Provided they can demonstrate their right to do so, a landlord or property owner can use lease forfeiture to re-enter their property in the instance of a tenant breach.
 Generally, during forfeiture proceedings, landlords will refer to a clause in the lease contract which allows them to forfeit in response to particular violations, such as:

 - The tenant has made alterations to the property without consent.